 Post your comments and signup for new blog post updates below.

-In 2013, I received a spiritual message, a calling from the Lord Jesus Christ.
+In 2013, I received a calling from the Lord Jesus Christ.

-Sitting on the fence as a part-time Christian, I walked in the partial light of Christ and was bound to the darkness by the chains of sin.
+At the time, I was sitting on the fence as a part-time Christian, walking in the partial light of Christ and was bound to the darkness by the chains of sin.

 The consequences, devastating!

-To learn more and receive blog updates-Join our eMail list.
+To read more and receive blog updates-Join our email list.
 As a thank you gift, you will receive a free copy of my eBook “The Lord is Calling” in PDF format.